 Take time to improve your writing skills.
 Proofread your articles to ensure that there are no grammatical errors or spelling mistakes.

 Be honest in your writing.
-Let your sincerity flow throughbthe paragraphs.
+Let your sincerity flow through the paragraphs.
 Give your opinion on issues you feel strongly about.

 Be original – don’t focus on copying other people.
 With time you’ll find your unique blogging style.

 Learn from the best – There’s always something to learn.
 Make an effort to follow some really good writers within and outside your niche, and you’ll find something to learn.

 The key is to give exceptional value to readers if you really want them to come back to your blog, again and again.

 And you can do this through reviews, tutorials, news, and views.
 If you can help a reader in some way, they will be grateful and more likely to subscribe to your future articles.